 While some of these preparations may be a bit extreme, we can all take a few lessons to be better “financial preppers” for the future.

-Take some time to consider if you may need to further pad your emergency fund.
-There is no need to keep large sums of cash stashed away, but an amount that appropriately reduces your risk of having a cash crunch, as well as helps you have peace of mind, is best.
+Tip: Take some time to consider if you may need to pad your emergency fund further.
+There is no need to keep large sums of cash stashed away, but an amount that appropriately reduces your risk of having a cash crunch and helps you have peace of mind, is best.

 Speaking of expenses, when you are not allowed to go anywhere or do anything for a few months, you really begin to understand what you “need” compared to what you “want.”
 If you notice that you have a lot more money in your account lately, it’s possible you were spending a bit too freely on restaurants and other entertainment.

-Now is the perfect time to evaluate and modify your spending habits.
-Try to avoid developing the bad habit of impulse buying online while stuck at home.
+Tip: Now is the perfect time to evaluate and modify your spending habits.
+Try to avoid developing the ill-habit of impulse buying online while stuck at home.
 If you can modify your forced budgeting into an ongoing habit, you will benefit from this added financial preparedness.

-Mortgage, student loan, auto, credit card and other debts are all monthly expenses that may eat at your emergency fund in a crisis.
+Did you know that in 2020, the average American’s debt payments made up 8.69% of their income?
+Mortgage, student loans, auto, credit cards and other debts are all monthly expenses that may eat at your emergency fund in a crisis.
 While this crisis was unique in that financial institutions and governments granted many the ability to defer some of these payments (though not interest), the next crisis may not have such a benefit.

-Take the initiative to pay down higher interest and higher payment debts early.
-With these bills either off your monthly expense list or trimmed to a more manageable level you will be better prepared to handle any crisis that may arise.
+Tip: Take the initiative to pay down higher interest and higher payment debts early.
+With these bills either off your monthly expense list or trimmed to a more manageable level, you will be better prepared to handle any crisis that may arise.